Give impactful team feedback

 10. Goal setting and achievement

-• Do they strive to achieve them?
+• Do you strive to achieve them?

 • Are these goals also beneficial to the company?